September 29, 2022

-Innovative solutions providers will complete a competitive vetting process, after which 10 companies will be invited to present their technologies to the partners and sponsors on November 12, 2020.
+Innovative solutions providers will complete a competitive vetting process, after which 10 to 12 companies will be invited to present their technologies to the partners and sponsors.

-(including but not limited to) Methane emissions control/reduction/detection from valves, piping and vented sources; control of flashing emissions from tanks, improved pressure relief devices and new designs to contain flashing emissions; smokeless burners for flash emissions combustion; flare control and flare efficiency improvements; remote sensing; non-emitting field equipment such as chemical pumps.
+(including but not limited to) Emissions control/reduction/detection, quantification from valves, piping and vented sources; solutions to easily control or mitigate well unloading; control of flashing emissions from tanks, safe control of emissions associated with drilling due to entrained gas in drilling mud, improved pressure relief devices and new designs to contain flashing emissions; smokeless burners for flash emissions combustion; flare control and flare efficiency improvements; flare efficiency metering and destruction efficiency testing at each device; remote sensing; non-emitting field equipment such as chemical pumps.
 Specific interest in next generation technologies that can replace pneumatic control systems and pneumatic pumps to eliminate methane emissions and gas to liquid vaporization for emissions minimization and flare management.

 CARBON CAPTURE UTILIZATION AND STORAGE

-(including but not limited to): Carbon Capture, Utilization, and Storage (CCUS) encompasses methods and technologies to remove CO2 from the production streams or from the atmosphere.
+(including but not limited to): Carbon Capture, Utilization, and Storage (CCUS) encompasses methods and technologies to remove CO2 from the production streams, particularly small source streams from engines <2000-hp or from the atmosphere.
 This capture is followed by recycling the CO2 for utilization and determining safe and permanent storage options.

 (including but not limited to) low cost sensors and actuators with data collection, networked for monitoring, optimization and decision making to improve environmental monitoring; low cost hardware for problem detection and spill prevention.
 [Need to see applications, not just suggestions.]